huggingface/blog/textgen-pipe-gaudi.md

 python ../../gaudi_spawn.py --use_deepspeed --world_size 8 run_pipeline.py --model_name_or_path meta-llama/Llama-2-70b-hf --max_new_tokens 100 --bf16 --use_hpu_graphs --use_kv_cache --do_sample --temperature 0.5 --top_p 0.95 --prompt "Hello world" "How are you?"
 "Here is my prompt" "Once upon a time"
 ```

 Last but not the least, you can use the pipeline class in your own scripts as shown in the example below.
-Run the following python snippet from `optimum-habana/examples/text-generation/text-generation-pipeline`.
+Run the following sample script from `optimum-habana/examples/text-generation/text-generation-pipeline`.
 ```python
 import argparse
 import logging